robertbaker13/phase-0-handbook/coding-references/driver-code.md

 p business_logic(5)
 ```

-you have the option to use `p` or `puts` or `print` here.
+You have the option to use `p` or `puts` or `print` here.
 Here is a handy chart to see the difference:

 | Name of method | Does it return the value of the method or variable | Does it print to the console | Does it automatically add a newline at the end of the return value |
 |---------------|-------------------------------------------------------|-----------------------------|------------------------------------------------------------------------------|